jupyter/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 })
 ```

-Now Reload your page, and observe the Javascript console, it should tell you what to do next !
+Now Reload your page, and look at the Javascript console - it should tell you what to do next!

 ## Explanation

-Do not be preoccupied with what `IPython.notebook.config.update` is we will see that later.
+Do not be preoccupied with what `IPython.notebook.config.update` is: we will see that later.

-The `"load_extensions"` part take a dict with the name of extensions and wether they are loaded
+The `"load_extensions"` part takes a dict with the names of extensions, and whether they are loaded
 or not.
 It is one of the config value which is now stored on server side.

 There is a way to activate extensions from outside the notebook, but we won't see